jungtaekkim/bayeso/docs/about/about_bayeso.rst

-    │   ├── example_gp_mml_y_scales.py: an example of Gaussian processes with different scales of function evaluations │   ├── example_gp_priors.py: an example of Gaussian processes with differnt prior functions │   ├── example_random_forest.py: an example of modeling random forests │   └── example_tp_mml_kernels.py: an example of student-$t$ processes with different kernels ├── 03_bo
+    │   ├── example_gp_mml_y_scales.py: an example of Gaussian processes with different scales of function evaluations │   ├── example_gp_priors.py: an example of Gaussian processes with differnt prior functions │   ├── example_random_forest.py: an example of modeling random forests │   └── example_tp_mml_kernels.py: an example of Student-t processes with different kernels ├── 03_bo
     │   ├── example_bo_aei.py: an example of Bayesian optimization with augmented expected improvement │   ├── example_bo_ei.py: an example of Bayesian optimization with expected improvement